slowbackspace/vscode-intl-extractor/README.md

 This extension exposes the following settings:

--   `intlExtractor.messagesFilePath`: path to the file where new message will be added
+-   `intlExtractor.messagesFilePath`: Path to the file where a new message will be inserted.
+Path is relative to the workspace's root.
+Currently only JSON file is supported.
 -   `intlExtractor.messageComponent`: Name of the message component (default is `FormattedMessage`)
 -   `intlExtractor.ignoreTokens`: List of words that will be excluded when generating the message ID (default is `['a', 'an', 'the', '.', ',']`).